lo-tp/material-ui-pagination/README.md

 You can check what I have done in [issue16](https://github.com/lo-tp/material-ui-pagination/issues/16#issuecomment-323790709).

-- Now for the newest version, you can install by `npm install material-ui-pagination@next`.
+- Now for the newest version, you can install by `npm install material-ui-pagination@next`(the next version also includes support for react and react-dom version 16).
 - Otherwise go with the stable version by `npm install material-ui-pagination`.